-Sulopenem is a thiopenem and a member of the class of beta-lactam antibiotics, a class from which numerous safe and well tolerated antibiotics have been available for over thirty years.
-Adverse event data collected as part of the Japanese Phase 2 development program with the IV formulation established an overall safety profile for sulopenem.
+Sulopenem is a thiopenem and a member of the class of \$\beta\$-lactam antibiotics, a class from which numerous safe and well tolerated antibiotics have been available for over thirty years.
+Adverse event data collected as part of the Japanese Phase 2 development program with the IV formulation provided preliminary insights into the safety profile for sulopenem, which will continue to be assessed with additional clinical trials.
 We view the clinical safety profile of sulopenem established by the Japanese data as also relevant and supportive of oral sulopenem because it metabolizes to the active metabolite, sulopenem, in plasma.
 A summary of the adverse event data from the Japanese program is provided below:

-Sulopenem 250 mg BID 500 mg BID Miscellaneous Comparators Total (N = 296) (N = 865) (N = 247) (N = 64) (N = 1472) No. of patients who experienced at least one: Adverse Event 14 (4.7) 35 (4.0) 1 (0.4) 3 (4.7) 53 (3.6) Drug-Related Adverse Event 9 (3.0) 22 (2.5) 1 (0.4) 3 (4.7) 35 (2.4) Serious Adverse Event 2 (0.7) 1 (0.1) 1 (1.6) 4 (0.3) Drug-Related Serious Adverse Event 1 (0.3) 1 (1.6) 2 (0.1) SAE Leading to Death 2 (0.7) 1 (0.1) 1 (1.6) 4 (0.3) AE Leading to Premature Discontinuation of Study Drug 8 (2.7) 16 (1.8) 2 (3.1) 26 (1.8) SAE Leading to Premature Discontinuation of Study Drug 1 (0.3) 1 (0.1)
+Sulopenem 250 mg BID (N = 296) 500 mg BID (N = 867) Miscellaneous (N = 247) Comparators (N = 64) Total (N = 1474) No. of patients who experienced at least one: Adverse Event 14 (4.7) 35 (4.0) 1 (0.4) 3 (4.7) 53 (3.6) Drug-Related Adverse Event 9 (3.0) 22 (2.5) 1 (0.4) 3 (4.7) 35 (2.4) Serious Adverse Event 2 (0.7) 1 (0.1) 1 (1.6) 4 (0.3) Drug-Related Serious Adverse Event 1 (0.3) 1 (1.6) 2 (0.1) SAE Leading to Death 2 (0.7) 1 (0.1) 1 (1.6) 4 (0.3) AE Leading to Premature Discontinuation of Study Drug 8 (2.7) 16 (1.8) 2 (3.1) 26 (1.8) SAE Leading to Premature Discontinuation of Study Drug 1 (0.3) 1 (0.1)

-^{} Miscellaneous doses include patients receiving a total daily dose of 250 mg, 750 mg, 1500 mg or 2000 mg, including patients receiving a single dose of sulopenem in the population PK sub-study.
+\ Miscellaneous doses include patients receiving a total daily dose of 250 mg, 750 mg, 1500 mg or 2000 mg, including patients receiving a single dose of sulopenem in the population PK sub-study.

 Common adverse events occurring in more than one patient on a sulopenem regimen included diarrhea (0.7%), pyrexia (0.5%) and rash (1.0%).
 The most common adverse event leading to discontinuation was rash (0.7%).
 Clinically significant laboratory test abnormalities were infrequent.
-Elevations in serum aminotransferases occurred in less than 3% of patients.
+Elevations in serum aminotransferases occurred in approximately 4% of patients.

 Data is also available for the oral formulation collected in healthy volunteers in the Phase 1 program conducted by Pfizer and Iterum that is consistent with the adverse event profile observed with the IV formulation.
-One additional adverse event of interest identified with the oral prodrug, as further assessed in detail in Study IT001-101, is loose stool/diarrhea which was considered of mild severity and self-limited, as seen with other broad spectrum oral antibiotics with activity against the anaerobic flora of the gastrointestinal tract.
+One additional adverse event of interest identified with the oral prodrug, as further assessed in detail in clinical trial IT001-101, is loose stool/diarrhea which was considered of mild severity and self-limited, as seen with other broad spectrum oral antibiotics with activity against the anaerobic flora of the gastrointestinal tract.
 During the seven-day dosing interval, the incidence of diarrhea, defined as having three or more episodes of loose stool in one day or having two or more episodes of loose stool per day for two consecutive days, peaked at 13% on Day 3 and fell to 2% by Day 7, with no patient discontinuing their dosing due to this event.
 For patients who took their dose with food, the peak incidence was 9%, dropping again to 3% by Day 4, similar to placebo.
 Some patients also identified a mild change in the odor of their urine after dosing with either the oral or IV formulations, as can be seen with other β-lactam antibiotics.